There is another app, similar to iSewMe, yet different, that also helps organize sewing projects. It’s called Sew Organized.

 Sew Organized, v4.0, by Danielle Pientka, is for you if you:

 - have more than one sewing project going at one time

 - want to see the measurements of the person you are sewing for, the fabric you plan to use and the pattern you will use in one place

 - want to see consult your fabric and pattern stash info while in a store

 Let’s go on a tour of the app’s features.

-Inspirations leads to sponsored project ideas that you can read and favorite if you’d like.
+Inspirations lead to sponsored project ideas that you can read and favorite if you’d like.

-Projects allows you to add a project including a photo, name, supplies needed, measurements, references (like links to tutorials on the interweb), costs, due date and a toggle button for complete.
+Projects allow you to add a project including a photo, name, supplies needed, measurements, references (like links to tutorials on the interweb), costs, due date, and a toggle button for completion.

-Fabrics allows you to add a fabric including photo, name, (material) content, size, width, care (instructions), price, price paid, intended project and purchased from.
+Fabrics allow you to add a fabric including photo, name, (material) content, size, width, care (instructions), price, the price paid, intended project, and purchased from allows you to add fabric including photo, name, (material) content, size, width, care (instructions), price, the price paid, intended project and purchased from.